Is Dionne The True Style Star in Clueless?

 Advertisement

 Dionne checks off all the same style boxes that Cher does: pleated mini skirts, monochrome co-ords, bold red accents, and more.
-But what Dionne does style-wise that Cher doesn’t, is accessorize.
-And as tennis pro and style icon Venus Williams once said in an interview with The New York Times, the key to a good outfit is to “accessorize, accessorize, accessorize.
-If you don’t accessorize, someone else will.”
+But what Dionne does style-wise that Cher doesn’t, is accessorise.
+And as tennis pro and style icon Venus Williams once said in an interview with The New York Times, the key to a good outfit is to “accessorise, accessorise, accessorise.
+If you don’t accessorise, someone else will.”

 Take her first scene of the movie.
 Cher stops in front of Dionne’s house after hitting a lawn ornament with her “decked out Jeep.”
 From the front door of a Beverly Hills Tudor-style McMansion comes Dionne, running down the lawn in a black-, red-, and-white plaid ensemble that is completed with a cropped red cardigan and an oversized hat.
 Up close, you can see that she’s added a slew of silver chains and pendants, silver hoops, and a nose ring that has me rethinking the one I took out back in 2015.
 Trends, after all, are cyclical.